 less than $15-to $20,000.
 That of course, leaves us with $25-$30,000 to spend on ourselves having fun, eating out and being a tourist all along the

 A few Loopers are cruising the Loop in what many of us would think is their "dream boat".
-Those with 45-foot plus size 'go fast' vessels will
+Those with 45-foot plus size 'go fast' vessels will spend

-so.
 That's great as well.

 It's not that one is right and one is wrong, it is simply a matter of how you want and chose to spend your money.